 No non-economic pain and suffering damages for uninsured drivers.
 California law prevents most uninsured drivers from recovering “non-economic” damages after a car accident, even if the other driver is completely at fault for the accident.

-One key exception to this rule: The uninsured driver will be able to recover non-economics if he or she is in an accident with a driver who is operating a vehicle while under the influence of drugs or alcohol, and that driver is in fact convicted of DUI in connection with the accident.
+One key exception to this rule: The uninsured driver will be able to recover non-economic losses if he or she is in an accident with a driver who is operating a vehicle while under the influence of drugs or alcohol, and that driver is in fact convicted of DUI in connection with the accident.
 You’ll find this law at California Civil Code section 3333.4.

 Cap on non-economic damages in medical malpractice cases.
 Another key California law that places a limit on certain kinds of damages is the Medical Injury Compensation Reform Act (MICRA), which places a $250,000 cap on non-economic damages in medical malpractice cases.
 California Civil Code section 3333.2.

-If you’d like more information on California's negligence and personal injury laws, feel free to do a little legal research of your own.
-You might want to start with California Civil Code section 1714, which provides the statutory basis for negligence-based injury actions in that state, declaring in part that “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person.”
+If you’d like more information on California's personal injury laws, feel free to do a little legal research of your own.
+You might want to start with California Civil Code section 1714, which provides the statutory basis for negligence-based injury actions in that state, declaring in part that "Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person."

 For information tailored to your situation, you might want to discuss your potential case with a personal injury lawyer.